0x4248/SysPatch/README.md

 ## How it works

-Syspatch creates a `path.tar` which contains the fs structure that will be applied to the system and scripts that will be executed to patch and configure the system.
+SysPatch creates a `path.tar` which contains the fs structure that will be applied to the system and scripts that will be executed to patch and configure the system.

 ## Creating a patch